BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 seeking to acquire or increase a qualifying holding, indicating the

---- Page 39 ---

-size of the intended holding and relevant information, as referred to in Article 59(4).
+--- Page 39 ---size of the intended holding and relevant information, as referred to in Article 59(4).
 Member States need not apply the 30 % threshold where, in accordance with Article 9(3)(a) of Directive 2004/109/EC, they apply a threshold of one third.